Gimmick-free ways to find your ‘flow state’: Top tips from a copywriter

 6. Surrender to the process

 Lastly, try not to get too attached to the end result.
-Yes, you want it to be good, but if you’re obsessing over the outcome the moment you start, you’re putting additional pressure on yourself, and that isn’t conducive to maintaining flow.
+Yes, you want it to be good, but if you’re obsessing over the outcome or fixating on past failures the moment you start, you’re putting additional pressure on yourself, and that isn’t conducive to maintaining flow.

 Those niggling thoughts and fears will get in the way.
 They’ll keep popping into your head, and you’ll keep batting them away in frustration, not really getting an awful lot done.
-Instead, try bringing your attention back to mindfulness and presence, accepting the here and now without leaping forwards or backwards.
-Most of the anxieties we face happen because we’re trying to control a future outcome while being influenced by fear from the past.
-It’s just not helpful.
+Instead, try bringing your attention back to mindfulness without mentally leaping forwards or backwards.
+Accept the uncomfortableness and take a few moments to ride it out before bringing your attention back to the task.

 Get support

-The flow state can be incredibly satisfying.
-But it can feel impossible to achieve when you’re stressed, overworked, or trying to do too much.
+The flow state can be incredibly satisfying, but it can also feel impossible to achieve when you’re stressed, overworked or trying to do too much.

 If you regularly face writer’s block or you’ve forgotten what it feels like to ‘flow’, you may well have too much on your plate.
 Trying to write copy alongside running your business could be kicking you out of the flow state needed to succeed at your job.
 That defeats the whole purpose.

-Need more time to focus on what you do best?
-Get extra support with copy, content, ghostwriting, or social media by reaching out to me via my contact form.
+Need more time to concentrate on what you do best?
+Get extra support with copy, content, ghostwriting or social media by reaching out to me via my contact form.
 I'd be happy to take some weight off.